 If you’re tossing and turning, it may lead to feelings of restlessness.
 A great way to counteract this is by doing some calming yoga for sleep to reset your mind and calm your body.

-A recent study found that both resistance exercise and stretching before bed led to significant improvements in insomnia patients — and doing yoga before bed doesn’t mean you need to be a human pretzel.
+A recent study found that both resistance exercise and stretching before bed led to significant improvements in chronic insomnia patients — and doing yoga before bed doesn’t mean you need to be a human pretzel.
 A simple five-minute yoga session with low-intensity positions like child’s pose (Balasana) might just be the thing you need to relax and relieve tension so you can doze peacefully.

 Mindfulness exercises can help you focus on muscle relaxation and push intruding thoughts from your mind when you can’t fall asleep.
 Practicing mindfulness has been found to have health benefits such as reducing anxiety, helping manage stress, and increasing your ability to relax.